MetaSys-LISBP/PhysioFit/docs/usage.rst

              input file.

 .. warning:: To limit any numerical instabilities, use values in a range not too far from unity (e.g. if a metabolite
-             concentration is 2 µM, provide the value directly in µM and not as 2.10 :superscript: '-6' M).
+             concentration is 2 µM, provide the value directly in µM and not as 2e-6 M).
 Each metabolite concentration can be given in different units as long as one unit is provided per metabolite.

 The json config file